TheRealVira/EffectPlayer/README.md

 	python main.py

 That's it!
 Be sure to put all your effects inside `./Input/Effects` and all your music files into `./Input/Music` and restart the application to refresh all lists.

+Everything inside Music is looped, everything inside Effects is not.